The Management Board

 Levin Holle is married and has four children.

-Dr. Daniela Gerd tom Markotten, born in 1974, studied industrial engineering at the University of Karlsruhe and received her doctorate in IT security from the Albert Ludwig University in Freiburg in 2003.
+Dr. Daniela Gerd tom Markotten was born in 1974 and has a degree in industrial engineering from Karlsruhe Institute of Technology.
+She earned her doctorate in IT security from the University of Freiburg in 2003.

-In 2017, she moved to the mobility platform moovel, a mobility joint venture of the BMW Group and Daimler AG, as CEO.
-In mid-2020, Gerd tom Markotten founded the tech startup IUHHOO GmbH, which is developing, among other things, a software product for AI-/AR-based video calls for remote assistance.
+In 2017, Gerd tom Markotten became the CEO of moovel, a mobility joint venture established by BMW Group and Daimler AG.
+In mid-2020, she founded iuhhoo GmbH, a tech start-up whose portfolio includes a software product for AI-/AR-based video calls that can be used in remote support.

-The Supervisory Board of Deutsche Bahn AG appointed her as DB Board Member for Digitalization and Technology effective September 15, 2021.
+The Supervisory Board of Deutsche Bahn AG appointed Gerd tom Markotten to serve as DB Board Member for Digitalization and Technology effective September 15, 2021.

-Berthold HuberMember of the Management Board for Passenger Transport
+Dr. Michael PetersonMember of the Management Board for Long-Distance Passenger Transport

 This may also interest you

 Video statement of the CEO and Chairman of the Management Board